Leblanc-PiR/FizzBuzz/README.md

 ## Prerequisites
 Having go installed -> https://go.dev/doc/install

+If your already have what's needed : delete the executable FizzBuzz.

+`rm FizzBuzz`

-If not, you can use the executable : FizzBuzz
+If not and you can't install it, you can use the executable : FizzBuzz

 ## 🏃 Running project
 Clone it (obviously)